skrbics/bsitry/README.md

 ## HTTP VERBS

-The HTTP verbs are one of the most popular interview question.
-I wanted to make a small project to help Java developers succeed on their interviews.
+HTTP verbs are one of the most popular interview questions.
+I wanted to do a small project to help Java developers succeed in their interviews.

 The most-commonly-used HTTP verbs are POST, GET, PUT, PATCH, and DELETE.
 These are create, read, update, and delete (or CRUD) operations, respectively.
 There are a number of other verbs, too, but are utilized less frequently.[[1]]